Geum urbanum: Ecology

 It has short rhizomes that support production of flowering stems and potentially viable axillary buds for several years after the buds have been produced The plant is usually sparsely distributed in its habitat since new plants mostly originate from scattered propagules.
 Vegetative spread is relatively rare.
 Some of its basal rosette leaves are produced in October, overwinter in the vegetative state, remain green and are photosynthetically active during winter.

 G. urbanum occurs in a range of woodland and scrub communities, such as Fraxinus excelsior – Acer campestris – Mercurialis perennis – Glechoma hederacea subcommunity (W8) on base-rich soils and the F. excelsior – Sorbus aucuparia – M. perennis community (W9) in the cooler and wetter parts of Britain in the northwest.
 It occasionally occurs in Alnus glutinosa – Urtica dioica woodland (W6).
 It is widespread but local in Rubus fruticosus – Holcus lanatus scrub (W24).

-G. urbanum has been observed to be infected by various fungal pathogens, including downy mildew species in Peronospora, powdery mildew Sphaerotheca alchemillae, and Ramularia species, of which the latter causes the formation of pale spots on the leaves.
+G. urbanum has been observed to be infected by various fungal pathogens, including downy mildew species in Peronospora, the powdery mildew Podosphaera aphanis sensu lato, and Ramularia species, of which the latter causes the formation of pale spots on the leaves.

-In folklore

-In folklore, wood avens is credited with the power to drive away evil spirits, and worn as an amulet to protect against rabid dogs and venomous snakes.
-The Ortus Sanitatis, printed in 1491, states:

-'Where the root is in the house, Satan can do nothing and flies from it, wherefore it is blessed before all other herbs, and if a man carries the root about him no venomous beast can harm him.'

-It was associated with Christianity because its leaves grew in threes and its petals in fives (reminiscent of, respectively, the Holy Trinity and the Five Wounds).
-Astrologically, it was said to be ruled by Jupiter.

-In herbal medicine and other uses

-Herbalists use wood avens to treat various diseases, but there is no scientific evidence it has any benefit.
+Uses

+The leaves can be cooked like spinach.